LeePresswood/timed-state-chain/README.md

 [![Build Status](https://travis-ci.com/LeePresswood/timed-state-chain.svg?branch=master)](https://travis-ci.com/LeePresswood/timed-state-chain)

 ## Description
 `timed-state-chain` is a library that allows you to watch how a variable changes over time.
-A blockchain was uselessly implemented to achieve this goal for two reasons:

-    1. To mimic the needless implementation of blockchain technologies in the contemporary startup, and
-    2. To provide an over-secure tool for testing.
+We've used a simple blockchain algorithm to ensure a secure, maintained state with the option for lookback over time.

 ## Usage
 Importing and instantiating the `Block` class: